Say goodbye to stockouts with automated inventory management

 • Supply chain activity

-This is often done by an Excel spreadsheet or relying on pen and paper.
+Many companies still keep track of all that with Excel spreadsheets.
 This means that employees have to periodically count all their stock and then update the values on the spreadsheet.
 What’s more, employees have to manually input data about what’s been sold and what needs to be restocked.

 Inaccurate stock levels